GoogleContainerTools/kpt-functions-catalog/functions/go/gatekeeper/README.md

 <!--mdtogo:Short-->

-The `gatekeeper` function wraps the [`Gatekeeper`] policy enforcement engine to evaluate [Gatekeeper] constraints to validate the KRM resources.
+The `gatekeeper` function enforces policies on the package resources.
+You can define policies for governance and legal requirements or to enforce best practices and organizational conventions.

+For example, you can enforce policies like:

+- `ConfigMap` must not contain fields with `private_key` name
+- All `pods` must have resource limits
+- All `namespaces` must have a label that lists a point-of-contact

 <!--mdtogo-->

-It provides a very flexible and powerful way to validate KRM resources against custom policies.

-You can learn more about how to use the `Gatekeeper` project [here][howto].
-The concept document about the `OPA Constraint Framework` can be found [here][concept].
+You can learn more about how to use the [`Gatekeeper`] project [here][howto].
+The policies are expressed using the `OPA Constraint Framework`, you can read more about it [here][concept].

 <!--mdtogo:Long-->